rezarahimian/docs/overflow.rst

 Reproducing the issue
 #####################
-To check feasibility of this attack in the version ``0.5.2`` of solidity programming language, the below smart contract is created and used to test overflow attack on ``uint256`` data type:
+To check feasibility of this attack in the current version of solidity programming language (``0.5.2`` as writing this), the below smart contract is created and used to test overflow attack on ``uint256`` data type:

 .. figure:: images/batch_overflow_01.png
     :figclass: align-center

     Figure 3: Integer overflow demonstration in solidity

 We initially set ``c=0x3`` to check its result before and after multiplication operation performed by *a_multiply_b()* function.
-On the left, we can see initial value of ``c`` before execution of the function and on the right, after that.
+On the left, we can see initial value of ``c=3`` before execution of the function and on the right, after that.
 Value of ``c`` has been set to zero after execution of the function due to wrap around.

 .. figure:: images/batch_overflow_02.png
     :figclass: align-center

     Figure 4: Result of multiplication operation in case of integer overflow

-Ethereum executes *a_multiply_b()* function in unchecked context and shows successful status by returning ``true`` as output of the function:
+Ethereum executed *a_multiply_b()* function in unchecked context and showed successful status by returning ``true`` as output of the function:

 .. figure:: images/batch_overflow_03.png
     :figclass: align-center